troupe/troupe.github.io/_posts/2013-05-22-live-collections.md

 Drama with Duplicates: Dealing with unexpected timing issues
 ------------------------------------------------------------

-The `_createEvent()`, `_updateEvent()` and `_removeEvent()` methods are fairly straightforward, but one issue that we'll discuss here is the problem of duplicates that occurs sometimes when saving a new object (create), and how we deal with this issue.
+The LiveCollection's `_createEvent()`, `_updateEvent()` and `_removeEvent()` methods are fairly straightforward, but one issue that we'll discuss here is the problem of duplicates that occurs sometimes when saving a new object (create), and how we deal with this issue.

-Sometimes, the order of events is not what you might expect.
+As mentioned, sometimes the order of events is not what you might expect.
 For example, take a look at the following sequence when a client saves a new model to the collection:

 1. HTTP POST request is initiated with `{ id: null, title: 'Hello' }`, client (asynchronously) awaits a response.
-1. Client receives create event from server with `{ id: X, title: 'Hello' }`
+1. On Faye, the client receives create event from server with `{ id: X, title: 'Hello' }`
 1. HTTP response is received:  `{ id: X, title: 'Hello' }`

 At step 2, the client does not know whether the event is related to the outstanding POST event, or is an event from another client.
-It's only once the HTTP POST response is received that the client is able to tell that the event was in fact for the corresponding operation, by matching the on the id.
+It's only once the HTTP POST response is received that the client is able to tell that the event was in fact for the corresponding operation, by matching on the id.
 If the create was for the same object, the event can safely be ignored.
 If not, the created object should be inserted into the collection.

 We use the following strategy to deal with this situation:
 * If there are no outstanding POST operations, always insert the object immediately.
 * Otherwise, wait until all the outstanding POST operations have completed.
 * Once they have completed, check if the id of the event matches one of the newly sync'ed objects.
 * If it does, ignore the event
-* If not, insert the event's body into the collection (the create must have been from another client)
+* If not, insert the event's body into the collection - the create must have been from another client.

 This may seem fairly complicated, but the code is actually quite simple: